projectodd/microservices-primer/README.md

+#A MicroServices Primer in Node.js
 There seems to have been a tangible explosion in the use of the term “micro services”.
-I’ve been peripherally aware of the concept for some time now, but it seems it first came to light with a fantastic collection of thoughts by Martin Fowler[1] - my only recommended reading on the topic.
+I’ve been peripherally aware of the concept for some time now, but it seems it first came to light with a fantastic collection of thoughts by Martin Fowler[1] - some great reading on the topic.

 I’ve been somewhat amused by this term, since we've been composing small, loosely coupled applications which combine to do work since I first started using Node.js with FeedHenry.
 I'd love to claim some visionary stroke of trend-predicting genius, but really it’s the path the Node.js community lead us down.

 What started as cries of “Make everything you possibly can small re-usable modules” (micromodules anybody?) quickly became "make everything small re-usable applications”, and now we're calling them microservices.
 Great!